 Get to Know Us!Jul 13rd, 2020

-Did you know that we employ over 260 people on the Heffner property?
-There are so many important people that make your Heffner experience possible, from our Service Advisors, to Accounting, to Sales (both new and used!), and Customer Service.
+Did you know that we employ over 230 people on the Heffner property?
+There are so many important people that make your Heffner experience possible, from our Service Advisors, to Accounting, to Sales (both new and used!), to Customer Service, and more!
 Each month, we’ll showcase new members of our team so that you get the opportunity to know them better, and what better way to begin than with the Heffners themselves!
 We asked the Heffners 5 questions – keep reading to see how they answered!

 From left to right: Steve, Nick, Willy, John.